-The Problem With Problematic Bar Codes
+The Problem With Poor Quality Barcodes

 But that’s not even the worst possible outcome.
-In some cases, vendors end up rejecting an entire consignment of goods due to problematic barcodes, resulting in lost sales and, as we’ve talked about earlier, which may incur serious fines.
+In some cases, vendors end up rejecting an entire consignment of goods due to problematic barcodes, resulting in lost sales and, as we’ve talked about earlier, may incur serious fines.

 With the recent change in retailers’ policies regarding barcode verification in Australia, certified vendors can now perform barcode verification in-house, saving them serious time, money, and effort in packaging updates.